- Best Demat Account for Beginners in India

 Upstox continues to keep costs low with the Transaction Fees as well - charging Rs 13+5.5+tax (Rs 5.5 being CDSL’s depository charges) - significantly lower than large traditional broking firms.

 While discount brokerages charge low account opening fees and brokerage, that’s not to say they cut down on services.
-For example, it is entirely possible to open a demat account using the traditional paper method on Upstox as well.
+For example, it is entirely possible to open an account using the traditional paper method on Upstox as well.
 Head over to the forms section and download the demat account opening form.
 You can choose the segments you want to trade on while opening your account.
 Fill out the forms, attach the required documents, and send them over via courier to this address:

 30th Floor, Sunshine Tower,